 There are more myths about stress and pregnancy or stress and fertility treatment outcomes than about any other area of reproductive medicine.

 It’s very popular to blame stress for fertility issues, such as not conceiving naturally or for a failed IVF cycle.
 Often, comments can be made to couples which can make them feel at fault.
-Comments like, “You are too stressed, which is why you are not falling pregnant” or “You need to relax, otherwise you will never fall” or “You are not becoming pregnant because you are too uptight – just relax”.
+When faced with the question of “How can I improve my chances of falling pregnant?”, well-meaning responses like, “You are too stressed, which is why you are not falling pregnant” or “You need to relax, otherwise you will never fall” or “You are not becoming pregnant because you are too uptight – just relax” are not very helpful.
 For couples trying to become pregnant just having people say this can be stressful enough.
-It is important to understand that there is not a lot of evidence to support stress causing infertility, but there is a lot of evidence that infertility causes stress.
+It is important to understand that there is not a lot of evidence to support stress-causing infertility, but there is a lot of evidence that infertility causes stress.

 So, is stress causing infertility?